molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Kirtaner:</span> Those are not questions for me, I haven't gone really spelunking through the data yet.
 I just have a high level overview of what is in it.

 <span class="transcript-speaker">Monster:</span> Yep.
 Yeah, so we do have a good abuse department, and they are pretty close to 24/7, so if you see something that is overtly troublesome... take a screenshot.
 We don't really like to click your links.
 Take a screenshot, include the link.
 We actually are developing a software, we've gotten so practiced at dealing with abuse, that we're actually developing a software!
 We actually have almost finished it, and it will be launched as a multi-tenant software than anybody could then use as like software as a service.
-Kind of like Zendesk or abuse management.
+Kind of like [Zendesk](https://en.wikipedia.org/wiki/Zendesk) for abuse management.
 Written by lawyers and technologists so you can kind of follow protocol on abuse ticket management.
 So we think that might be useful.

 <span class="transcript-speaker">HF:</span> Is there anything worse than programmers or lawyers, Rob?